Can You Deduct Your Home Office When You're an Employee?

 You Do Administrative Work at Home

-You can also qualify for the home office deduction if (1) you use the office to conduct administrative or management activities for your employer, and (2) there is no other fixed location where you conduct substantial administrative or management activities.
+You can also qualify for the home office deduction if you use the office to conduct administrative or management activities and have no other fixed location where you perform such activities.
+Administrative or management activities include, but aren't limited to:

 • billing clients or patients